natenka/pyneng-book-en/docs/source/book/12_useful_modules/tabulate.rst

     Loopback0        10.1.1.1   up        up
     Loopback100      100.0.0.1  up        up

-Quite often, the first data set is the headers.
+Quite often, the first data set is headers.
 Then it is enough to specify headers equal to "firstrow":

 .. code:: python